noi-techpark/odh-docs/source/datasets.rst

 Datasets in the Mobility Domain
 -------------------------------

-.. contents:: List of datasets in the mobility domain.
-   :local:

 .. versionchanged:: 2020.06 Direct link to the browsable version of the datasets.

-.. versionchanged:: 2020.09 Improved description of datasets in the mobility domain, including external links, use cases, and
+.. versionchanged:: 2020.09 Improved description of datasets in the mobility domain, including external links, use cases, and Data Providers.

+.. versionchanged:: 2020.09 added dropdowns to the list of datasets to improve usability

 .. figure:: /images/Mobility-domain.png
    :align: right
    :scale: 120 %